haohaolee/shadowsocks-openwrt/README.md

 A package of shadowsocks for OpenWrt

-### latest version: shadowsocks-libev-2013-3-8
+### latest version: shadowsocks-libev-1.0

 ## background
-This is a package description for OpenWrt's buildroot, which grabs source from github.com/haohaolee.com/shadowsocks-libev.
+This is a OpenWrt's package description for [shadowsocks-libev](https://github.com/madeye/shadowsocks-libev)

 ## build from source
 Download OpenWrt source from [dev][] or SDK from [downloads][].
 And go to the root of the SDK or source. e.g.: